Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 The 200 baht fee took effect on January 1, 2026.

 d.
-What You Will Pay: And What Locals Pay
+What You Will Pay, and What Locals Pay

-Here’s the breakdown:
+Here is the breakdown:

-- Foreign tourists: 200 baht ($6.20)
+- Foreign tourists: 200 baht (about $6.20)

 - Thai citizens: Free

+Your ticket now includes the Cave of Art, and free sarong loans are available at the entrance if you need to cover up.
 Yes, dual pricing exists throughout Thailand.
 This is normal at many attractions.

 e.
 Is It Still Worth Visiting